jann-amh/HabibiTeaTime/README.md

 			Massping
 		</td>
 		<td>
-			This cmd pings every user in the channel (only works if u are a mod or the broadcaster)
+			This cmd pings every user in the channel (only works if u are a mod or the broadcaster).
 		</td>
 	</tr>
 	<tr>